Yep, I do. I miss having accomplishments that everyone can see. Sometimes it feels like mothering is invisible.

 Today, when I potty train or clean up the coffee my 6-year-old spilled all over the kitchen floor, no one applauds that.
-(Duh, I’m not expecting that.)
+(Duh I’m not expecting that.)

 But it’s work.
 It’s my effort.
+And it’s something.

-Sometimes, motherhood feels like an invisible job.
+But sometimes, motherhood feels like an invisible job.

 The tasks are circular.
 They start, and never end.
 Laundry, dishes, clean up, feed, clean up again.

 I don’t get a grade at the end of each day.
 I don’t really even know how I’m doing.

 What is an accomplished day as a mom?
 Can you even define it?